 Step 4: During Construction

-If, as the project proceeds, there are any significant changes to the plans involving external structures, fencing, landscaping etc., you must notify the KWPOA Architectural Committee by reaching out to the Architecture Consultant.
+If, as the project proceeds, there are any significant changes to the plans involving external structures, fencing, landscaping etc., you must notify the KWPOA Architectural Committee by reaching out to the Architectural Coordinator.
 This may require an addendum to the original application.

 Step 5: Upon Completion